jjone36/vision_4_beginners/README.md

 <br>

-## Installing OpenCV :
+## Installing OpenCV

-The installation can be processed as follows.
+The installation can be processed as follows:

 ```
 pip install opencv-python==3.4.2
 pip install opencv-contrib-python==3.3.1
 ```

-After you finish the installation, try importing the package to see if it works well.
+After you finish the installation, try importing the package to see if it works well

 ```
 import cv2
 cv2.__version__
 ```

-you can also find the detailed description [here](https://pypi.org/project/opencv-python/).
+you can also find the detailed description [here](https://pypi.org/project/opencv-python/)

 <br>

-## The whole set of the series :
+## The whole set of the series

 - Part 1: [Understanding Color Models and Drawing Figures on Images](https://github.com/jjone36/vision_4_beginners/blob/master/part1_introduction.ipynb)